xhdouglas/HTScapacity/README.md

 ## Author

-  Xiaohua Douglas Zhang, University of Macau and University of Kentucky
+  Xiaohua Douglas Zhang, Ph.D., Professor, University of Macau and University of Kentucky